ws333/iases3frontends/addon/README.md

 ### Packaging

 To publish a new version bump the version in `packages/thunderbird-extension/public/manifest.json` and `package.json`.
-Then run `npm i` to update `package-lock.json`
+Then run `pnpm i` to update `package-lock.json`
-Then run `npm run build-and-package` to build the add-on file.
+Then run `pnpm run build-and-package` to build the add-on file.
 The resulting `iases3@iase.one.xpi` is a bundle of the extension that can be uploaded to a developer account at https://addons.thunderbird.net/EN-US/developers/

 ### Contact list sync and merge logic: